sgohar/congaaas/README.md

 # congaaas
 Conga as a Service

-converts a gif to a conga-ized gif
+Converts a gif to a conga-ized gif.
+Looping gifs only please!

 ## To install:
 ```